-Students attend a formal computer technology class one day per week guided by the full time computer teacher to become more proficient with keyboarding and applications associated with Kidpix.
+Students attend a formal computer technology class one day per week guided by the full time computer teacher to become more proficient with keyboarding and creative publishing.
 The students are focused and energetic with their use of the computer resources, and as their instruction grows into the need for deeper research, the students are also taught how to use the Internet as a research tool.
 Coding and word processing are included in computer class.

 Contact NDV School